Adoption of Cats and Dogs Used in Research and Education

-- Any research facility, or employee or student thereof, that confines and uses dogs and cats for research, educational, testing or scientific purposes, instead of euthanizing a cat or dog that is a retired animal, shall provide the cat or dog is not required for health or safety reasons, shall:
+(a) Any research facility, or employee or student thereof, that confines and uses dogs and cats for research, educational, testing or scientific purposes, instead of euthanizing a cat or dog that is a retired animal, shall, providing the cat or dog is not required for health or safety reasons:

 - Offer the cat or dog to an animal rescue organization or animal shelter for adoption; or